raspberrypilearning/non-player-characters/en/step_3.md

 Create a public method called `PlayerReady` to set the game conditions when the Player has clicked the 'Ready' button.

-The time the button was pressed needs to be captured so you can work out how long the game has been in play:
+The time the button was pressed needs to be stored so you can work out how long the game has been in play:

 ```
  public void PlayerReady()